bhilkanchan/Twitter-Bots/README.md

 pip install -r requirements.txt
 ```
 4. Add your API key, API key secret, access token and access token secret in .env file
-5. Customise the username and messatext on line 22 and 24 in allbots.py
+5. Customize the username and messagetext on line 22 and 24 in allbots.py
 6. Run the file
 ```
 python allbots.py